Central Massachusetts Chapter

 Mohana Gupta

-Mentorship chair - mohana.gupta@umassmed.edu
+Mentorship Chair - mohana.gupta@umassmed.edu

 PhD candidate

-University of Massachusetts Medical School
+University of Massachusetts Chan Medical School

 Mohona Gupta is a graduate student at UMass Chan Medical School who joined the school in August 2018.
 She is studying disease pathogenesis of inherited blindness disorders such as X-Linked Retinitis Pigmentosa using multiple model systems from cell lines, smaller organisms like zebrafish and mice.
 She intends to continue to nurture her passion of being a discovery scientist while taking up leadership roles aligned to her professional goals.
 Along with being the Mentorship chair of AWIS Central Mass chapter, Mohona is also a serving GSBS ambassador at UMass Chan.
 In addition, she is a trained Indian classical dancer and performs at several community events.